5T33Z0/Clover-Crate/ACPI/README.md

 In addition to the `DeviceProperties`, there is also a Device Specific Method (`_DSM`) specified in the `DSDT` called `DTGP` to inject custom parameters into some devices.

 `_DSM` ia a well-known method, which is included in macOS since version 10.5.
-It contains an array with a device description and a call to the universal DTGP method, which is the same for all devices.
-Without the DTGP method, modified `DSDTs` would not work well.
+It contains an array with a device description and a call to the universal `DTGP` method, which is the same for all devices.
+Without the `DTGP` method, modified `DSDTs` would not work well.
 This fix simply adds this method so that it can then be applied to other fixes.
 It does not work on its own alone.

-### FixDarwin

-Mimics Windows XP under Darwin OS.
-Many sleep and brightness problems stem from misidentification of the system.

-### FixShutdown

-A condition is added to the `_PTS` method: if argument = 5 (shutdown), then no other action is required.
-Strange, why?
-Nevertheless, there is repeated confirmation of the effectiveness of this patch for ASUS boards, maybe for others, too.
-Some `DSDT` already have such a check, in which case such a fix should be disabled.
-If `SuspendOverride` = `true` is set in the config, then this fix will be extended by arguments 3 and 4.
-That is, going to sleep (Suspend).
-On the other hand, if `HaltEnabler` = `true`, then this patch is probably no longer needed.

 ### AddMCHC

 Such a device of class `0x060000` is, as a rule, absent in the DSDT, but for some chipsets this device is serviceable, and therefore it must be prescribed in order to properly wire the power management of the PCI bus.
 The question of the need for a patch is solved experimentally.
 Another experience, this device was needed on a mother with a Z77 chipset, otherwise the kernel panic at the initial stage of launch.
 Conversely, on the G41M (ICH7) chipset, this fix causes panic.
 Unfortunately, there is no general rule in sight.

-### FixHPET

-As already mentioned, this is the main fix needed.
-Thus, the minimum required `DSDT` patch mask looks like `0x0010`.

-### FakeLPC

-Replaces the DeviceID of the LPC controller so that the AppleLPC kext is attached to it.
-It is necessary for those cases when the chipset is not provided for macOS (for example ICH9).
-However, the native list of Intel and nForce chipsets is so large that the need for such a patch is very rare.
-It checks in the system whether the AppleLPC kext is loaded, if not, the patch is needed.

-### FixIPIC
+### FixAirport

-Removes the interrupt from the `IPIC` device.
-This fix affects the operation of the Power Button (a pop-up window with the Reset, Sleep, Shutdown options).
+Similar to LAN, the device itself is created, if not already registered in `DSDT`.
+For some well-known models, the `DeviceID` is replaced with a supported one.
+And the Airport turns on without other patches.

-### FixSBus
+### FixDarwin

-Adds the SMBusController to the device tree, thereby removing the warning about its absence from the system log.
-And it also creates the correct bus power management layout, which also affects sleep.
+Mimics Windows XP under Darwin OS.
+Many sleep and brightness problems stem from misidentification of the system.

 ### FixDisplay

-Produces a number of video card patches.
+Produces a number of video card patches non-Intel video cards.
 Injects properties, and the devices themselves, if they are not present.
 Injects FakeID if ordered.
 Adds custom properties.
 The same fix adds an HDAU device for audio output via HDMI.
 If the FakeID parameter is specified, then it will be injected through the _DSM method.
 Patches for all video cards, only for non-Intel.
-For built-in intel another bit is used.

-### FixDisplay

-Produces a number of patches for the video non-Intel video cards.
-Injects properties, and the devices themselves, if they are not present.
-Injects the FakeID if ordered.
-Adds custom properties.
-The same fix adds also adds an HDAU device for audio output via HDMI.
-If the FakeID parameter is set, it will be injected via the _DSM method.
 Intel on-board graphics require other fixes.

+### FixFirewire

+Adds the "fwhub" property to the Firewire controller, if present.
+If not, then nothing will happen.
+You can bet if you don't know if you need to or not.

+### FixHDA

+Correction of the description of the sound card in the `DSDT` so that the native AppleHDA driver works.
+Renaming `AZAL` to `HDEF` is performed, `layout-id` and `PinConfiguration` are injected.
+Obsolete nowadays, since `AppleALC.kext` handles this (in combination with the correct `layout-id` entered in the `Devices` section).

+### FixHPET

+As already mentioned, this is the main fix needed.
+Thus, the minimum required `DSDT` patch mask looks like `0x0010`.

 ### FixIDE

-In the 10.6.1 system, there was a panic on the `AppleIntelPIIXATA.kext`.
-Two solutions to the problem: use the corrected kext, or fix the device in the DSDT.
+In macOS 10.6.1, there was a panic on the `AppleIntelPIIXATA.kext`.
+Two solutions to the problem are known: use a corrected kext, or fix the device in the `DSDT`.
 And for more modern systems?
-Use it, if there is such a controller (which is highly unlikely since IDE is no longer used).
+Use it, if there is such a controller (which is highly unlikely since IDE is obsolete).

+### FixIPIC

+Removes the interrupt from the `IPIC` device.
+This fix affects the operation of the Power Button (a pop-up window with the Reset, Sleep, Shutdown options).

+### FixLAN
+Injection of the "built-in" property for the network card is necessary for correct operation.
+Also a card model is injected - for cosmetics.

 ### FixSATA

 Fixes some problems with SATA, and removes the yellowness of disk icons in the system by mimicry under ICH6.
 Actually a controversial method, however, without this fix, my DVDs will not play, and for a DVD the drive should not be removable.
 Those. just replacing the icon is not an option!
 There is an alternative, solved by adding a fix with the `AppleAHCIport.kext`.
 See the chapter on patching kexts.
 And, accordingly, this bit can be omitted!
 One of the few bits I recommend not to use.

-### FixFirewire

-Adds the "fwhub" property to the Firewire controller, if present.
-If not, then nothing will happen.
-You can bet if you don't know if you need to or not.

-### FixAirport

-Similar to LAN, the device itself is created, if not already registered in `DSDT`.
-For some well-known models, the `DeviceID` is replaced with a supported one.
-And the Airport turns on without other patches.

-### FixLAN
+### FixSBus
-Injection of the "built-in" property for the network card is necessary for correct operation.
-Also a card model is injected - for cosmetics.FixSBUS

-Adds SMBus Controller to the device tree, thereby removing the warning about its absence from the system log.
-And also creates the correct bus power management routung.
-Also affects sleep.
+Adds the System Management Bus Controller to the device tree, thereby removing the warning about its absence from the system log.
+It also creates the correct bus power management layout, which affects sleep.

-### FixHDA
+### FixShutdown

-Correction of the description of the sound card in the DSDT so that the native AppleHDA driver works.
-Renaming AZAL -> HDEF is performed, layout-id and PinConfiguration are injected.
+A condition is added to the `_PTS` (prepare to slwwp) method: if argument = 5 (shutdown), then no other action is required.
+Strange, why?
+Nevertheless, there is repeated confirmation of the effectiveness of this patch for ASUS boards, maybe for others, too.
+Some `DSDT` already have such a check, in which case such a fix should be disabled.
+If `SuspendOverride` = `true` is set in the config, then this fix will be extended by arguments 3 and 4.
+That is, going to sleep (Suspend).
+On the other hand, if `HaltEnabler` = `true`, then this patch is probably no longer needed.

 ### FixUSB